 Join the Journey!
 “Bend your knees, mend your heart, and lend your hands.”

-And please remember to be patient with yourself and others.
-Lent is not an endurance test or a time to prove our Christian stamina.
+And please remember to be patient with yourself and others and don’t let yourself be overwhelmed.
+Lent is neither an endurance test nor a time to prove our Christian heroism.
 Rather, Lent is a time to slow down and ponder what is essential to our faith and thus to our life as Christians.
-So pace yourselves.
-Give yourself and others some space.
-And above all be forgiving.
+So please pace yourselves.
+Give yourself and others the necessary space.
+And above all be patient with yourself and others.

 Johan van Parys